 Discounting can help to bring in bookings, and therefore money, at points in the year when your diary is usually empty and may appeal to smaller clients with limited training budgets.

 The downsides of discounting

 On the flip side, many freelance trainers fall into the trap of believing that they have to discount their services to secure bookings.
 In my experience, while this can be an effective short-term strategy, most of us should avoid using a long-term business model built around discounting like the plague.

 One of the major downsides of discounting is that it encourages the attention of people who are shopping on price alone.
 These clients tend to be fickle.
 Do you really want to work with someone who is motivated by the cheapest deal, regardless of quality?
 Or clients who may switch to a cheaper trainer at any given moment?

 You’ve worked hard to become a trainer and deserve to have confidence in the quality of the training you deliver without haggling over your fees.
 Discounting invites comparisons with your competitors, with clients booking the company who comes in cheapest locally.

-Regularly discounting your services can impact on your reputation too.
-Potential and existing clients may wonder why you need to offer discounts – Are you struggling for clients?
+Regularly discounting your services can impact your reputation too.
+Potential and existing clients may wonder why you need to offer discounts.
+Are you struggling to find clients?
 Is your business in trouble?
 Are you inexperienced or lacking in confidence?